-Even though the day of the street fair was hot, I wore an old-timey dress and put on my bonnet so that I really looked the part.
-Chris had to work, so I brought Oliver, along with a playpen and my friend Jeni, who helped with the baby.
+Even though it was hot on the day of the street fair, I wore an old-timey dress and put on my bonnet so that I really looked the part.
+Chris had to work, so I brought Oliver (and my friend Jeni to help with him), and a playpen.
 I spread out my products, positioned my sign, and anxiously awaited the crowds.
 Despite the heat, they came.
 While bands played and artists performed nearby, the street became packed, and before long people were wandering up (partly enticed by cute Oliver), testing out my lotions and deodorants.
 Many were complimentary about how the scents were perfectly balanced.
 Some people actually put the deodorant right on their armpits, while others simply smelled or touched a sample and asked questions.
 I was aware of my voice sounding strained, but my excitement outweighed my nervousness, so I didn’t get too self-conscious about it.
 Actually, I was having fun!

 I don’t remember the moment that I made my very first sale that day, but I do remember the mixed emotions that came with it.
 On one hand, I was completely elated.
-Here was something I’d researched and tested and made by hand in my own kitchen.
+Here was something I’d researched, tested, and made by hand in my own kitchen.
 I’d invested time and passion into it, and I knew it worked well—on me, at least.
 But would it work well for other people?
 Consumer testing groups were not yet in my realm of thinking.
 Standing on the other side of the table at that farmers market for the first time was a totally new, out-of-my-comfort-zone endeavor.
 Who did I think I was, taking my home-brewed creations and selling them to strangers?
 It was actually pretty scary to step up and say, “Here’s what I made and here’s why you should buy it,” especially when I wasn’t sure it’d be successful.
-Did I have a right to take people’s money in exchange for this mason jar creation?
+Did I have a right to take people’s money in exchange for this Mason jar creation?
 Was my product worthy?

 By the end of the day, my confidence was boosted and my comfort level had risen.
 Customers had been warm, curious, and supportive.
 And they’d bought deodorant and lotion.
-At one point I ran out of singles and Jeni went to the bank for me, bringing back more so I could make change.
-There had been plenty of naysayers throughout the day, too—people full of comments like, “Natural deodorant doesn’t work”—but as the event rolled on, I found myself responding with a smile: “I guarantee this one does!”
+At one point I ran out of dollar bills and Jeni went to the bank for me, bringing back more so I could make change.
+There had been plenty of naysayers throughout the day, too—people with comments like, “Natural deodorant doesn’t work”—but as the event rolled on, I found myself responding with a smile: “I guarantee this one does!”
 I even convinced a few skeptics that natural deodorant can work.
 When I got home, I burst through the door with Oliver in my arms and exclaimed to Chris, “People loved them!”
 I was beside myself.
 Only by putting myself out there did I begin to gain the confidence I needed to keep going.
 As I continued to show up, I learned more about how to make my products better.